Online Joint Presentations with Other Colleges

 These sessions are designed to educate students and parents on selective admissions, financial aid, and the common admissions philosophy shared among the five institutions.

 To learn more and register, visit the Coast to Coast website.

-Each fall and spring, representatives from The University of Chicago, and Vanderbilt University host joint information sessions at various overseas locations.
-Each session introduces students and parents to the distinct qualities that define all four institutions as well the common admissions philosophy shared among them.
-These events also dive into the finer details of the selection process, how financial aid works, resources for international students, and more.
+These sessions introduce students and parents to the distinct qualities of each institution as well the common admissions philosophy shared among them.
+These events also explore the finer details of the selection process, how financial aid works, resources for international students, and more.

-The SEC College Tour is a joint travel partnership among the 14 schools of the SEC.
-High school students and counselors are invited to three college fairs to gain insight on a variety of key admissions topics direct from deans and directors of admissions from each university.
+The SEC College Tour is a joint partnership among the 14 schools of the SEC.
+High school students and counselors are invited to gain insight on a variety of key admissions topics direct from deans and directors of admissions from each university.

-Additionally, a breakfast will be held for counselors in each city the morning after each college fair.
+Additionally, the SEC College Tour holds events specifically for counselors.
 This is your opportunity to hear individual presentations from each school and to engage in informal conversation with your colleagues.
 Registration for the counselor breakfast is required and is limited to two counselors per high school.